 The solution: Considering buying a builders risk insurance policy.
 A builder’s risk insurance policy, although a property only policy, addresses the aforementioned issues and is designed to protect a home or building while under renovation or construction.
 Make sure your general contractor is named as an additional insured on your builders risk policy.
 A builders risk policy must be insured for 100% of the homes completed value.
 If it is not insured for 100% of its value and depending how underinsured your home is you may have to pay money a lot of money out of your pocket in the event of a loss.

 Also, make sure YOU are named as an additional insured on your general contractor’s general liability policy.
 A separate general liability policy can and should also be purchased by you to protect you against anyone other than a contractor or laborer getting injured on your premises.

 Be involved in the insurance coverage to insure it is correct.

 Do not leave the purchase of the builders risk policy to the contractor.
 Make sure that you as the homeowner purchase the builders risk policy.
 If there is a loss and you left the responsibility of buying the builders risk policy to the contractor and he/she forgets to get buy it or didn’t pay the bill, you don’t want to get into a finger pointing and blaming match in addition to having no coverage.

-We Currently Offer Builders Risk Insurance in New York, NY, New Jersey, NJ, and Pennsylvania, PA. including Please click here For a Quote on Builders Risk Insurance.
+We Currently Offer Builders Risk Insurance in New York, NY, New Jersey, NJ, Connecticut, CT, California, CA, Texas, TX, North Carolina, NC, Virginia, VA and Pennsylvania, PA.
+Please click here For a Quote on Builders Risk Insurance.